 Voice over Internet Protocol

 Voice over Internet Protocol, or VoIP, is an extremely cost-effective way of handling telephone communications through the same service that provides your business Internet connectivity.
 Instead of paying a separate phone bill and Internet bill, with VoIP, you can combine the two together and save money.
 Additionally, this service allows you to make calls to and from devices that are mobile, or of the landline variety.
 Voicemails can likewise be saved on your organization’s computer system, making them easier to access and catalog for infrastructural, operational, and security reasons.
 With VoIP, you’re able to get unlimited calling at a set monthly rate.
 Unified communications of this variety also increase how predictable your bill ends up being.
-With most packages, you can kiss overages goodbye.
+VoIP with Brightflow or similar technology providers can let you enjoy all the perks of of a virtual phone system, including affordable local and international calling rates.

 The primary disadvantages with such communication consolidation come in the transition period, where you’re replacing old components with new ones, and employees must adjust to the change.
 Depending on the size of your organization, this advantage will be greater or lesser; but even in the direst circumstances, the savings experienced by the group who makes the switch far outweigh these initial transitional bumps in the road.